“The latest iteration of my bucket list looks like this:

 This story was submitted to Love What Matters by Lindsay Chamberlin, a Florida mom and writer for The Community Paper, and originally appeared here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Lindsay:

 Do you know other moms who can relate?
 SHARE this story on Facebook with family and friends.